Philip Scott

 Gain valuable insight into the funding landscape for digital innovation, from national and regional programmes to research and development funds.
 Discover how partnerships with technology suppliers and universities can strengthen your funding bids.

-With the new Data (Use and Access) Act introducing information standards to improve interoperability across NHS trusts, GP practices, ambulance services, and social care providers, find out how your organisation can prepare for change and ensure compliance in this evolving digital landscape.
+With the new Data (Use and Access) Act introducing information standards to improve interoperability across NHS trusts, GP practices, ambulance services, and social care, gain practical guidance on how to prepare systems and compliance.

 This was a tremendous learning event and extremely appreciated!!
 Many, many thanks indeed to everybody.